 If you have osteopenia or osteoporosis, you are at high risk for having a bone fracture even after a trivial trauma, such a fall to the ground.

 For example, in a study (3) from Japan, researchers recruited a total of 241 patients with osteoporosis.
-Fifty percent of these patients received placebo and fifty percent of patients received vitamin K2.
+Fifty percent of these patients received a placebo and fifty percent of patients received Vitamin K2.
 These patients were followed for 2 years.
-The incidence of bone fractures during the 2 years of treatment in the placebo group was higher than the vitamin K2-treated group.
+The incidence of bone fractures during the 2 years of treatment in the placebo group was higher than the Vitamin K2-treated group.

-Effects Of Combination Therapy With Vitamin D3 and K2 On the Bones
+Effects Of Combination Therapy with Vitamin D3 and K2 on Bones

-As we observed, both vitamin D3 and K2 help to make your bones stronger.
-Therefore, it makes sense to combine vitamin D3 and K2 in keeping our bone healthy.
-An interesting study (4) from Turkey investigated the role of combination therapy with vitamin D and vitamin K2 on the bones of children with Thalassemia major, who frequently suffer from weakening of the bones.
-The researchers enrolled twenty children (12 girls, 8 boys; age varied from 3 to 18 ) with thalassemia major.
-These children received dietary supplement with vitamin K2 (50 mcg of MK7) and vitamin D (5 mcg calcitriol).
+As we observed, both Vitamin D3 and K2 help to make your bones stronger.
+Therefore, it makes sense to combine Vitamin D3 and K2 in keeping our bones healthy.
+An interesting study (4) from Turkey investigated the role of combination therapy with Vitamin D and Vitamin K2 on the bones of children with Thalassemia major, who frequently suffer from weakening of the bones.
+The researchers enrolled twenty children (12 girls, 8 boys; age varied from 3 to 18) with thalassemia major.
+These children received a dietary supplement with Vitamin K2 (50 mcg of MK7) and Vitamin D (5 mcg calcitriol).
 Their bone mineral density was evaluated at the baseline, sixth, and 12th month of treatment.
 The researchers found a significant improvement in the bone mineral density at the lumbar spine of these children at the sixth and 12th month of treatment.

 Vitamin D3 and K2 may Prevent Heart Disease